softpano/admutils/README.md

 ## History

 **Nov 05, 2020**  *dirhist* utility was posted.
-Provides the jistory of changes in one or several directories was posted on GitHub
+Provides the history of changes in one or several directories.

 Designed to run from cron.
-Uses different, simpler approach than the etckeeper.
-Does not use GIT or any other version control system as they proved to be of limited use for sysadmin, unless there are multiple sysadmins on the server.
-Creates a daily new tar file for selected set of directories, for example  /etc /root, and /boot  Detects all "critical" changed file, diffs them with previous version, and produces report.
+Uses different, simpler approach than the etckeeper (and does not have the connected with the usage of GIT problem with incorrect assignment of file attributes when reconverting system files).

+If it detects changed file it creates a new tar file for each analysedf directory, for example  **/etc**, **/root**, and **/boot**.
+Detects changes in all "critical" files diffs them with previous version, and produces report.

 All information by default in stored in **/var/Dirhist_base**.
 Directories to watch and files that are considered important are configurable via two config files **dirhist_ignore.lst** and **dirhist_watch.lst** which by default are located at the root of **/var/Dirhist_base**  tree (as **/var/Dirhist_base/dirhist_ignore.lst** and
 **/var/Dirhist_base/dirhist_watch.lst** )